kitnil/awesome/README.md

 - [deployer](https://github.com/deployphp/deployer) - A deployment tool written in PHP with support for popular frameworks out of the box
 - [testlink-code](https://github.com/TestLinkOpenSourceTRMS/testlink-code) - TestLink Open Source Test & Requirement Management System
 - [roundcubemail](https://github.com/roundcube/roundcubemail) - The Roundcube Webmail suite
-- [Piwigo](https://github.com/Piwigo/Piwigo) - Piwigo is a full featured open source photo gallery for the web.
+- [Piwigo](https://github.com/Piwigo/Piwigo) - Manage your photos with Piwigo, a full featured open source photo gallery application for the web.
 Star us on Github!
 More than 200 plugins and themes available.
-Translated in 50+ languages all over the world.
 Join us and contribute!
 - [gallery3](https://github.com/gallery/gallery3) - The simplest, most intuitive way to host your photos on your website.
 - [PhotoShow](https://github.com/thibaud-rohmer/PhotoShow) - A free web gallery in PHP with drag-n-drop support
 - [movim](https://github.com/movim/movim) - Movim - Decentralized social platform